 I like to make a big pot of this soup so that it will last for several meals.
 I use my Cuisinart food processor that is similar to this model and it makes quick work of all the slicing, shredding, and dicing.
-I’ve had other food processors before this one that usually cost $40 or less, but they all would quit working after a year or two, so while it is more expensive it is very reliable and long lasting.

 You can use canned broth and chicken for this recipe if you’d like, or you make your own broth and cooked chicken with the recipe that I put in the notes below.